Octopus-Yu/dinnerplanner-html-react-master/README.md

 # Dinner Planner React

+This is Yu and Xiaoyun's project for lab 4.
 ## How to get started

 Since modern frameworks use some advanced features like compiling the templates and source code in pure